-Mr. Poon is an independent non-executive director of AAC Technologies Holdings Inc. and Hysan Development Company Limited and a non-executive director of Tai Chong Cheang Group.
-He was formerly managing director and deputy chief executive of Hang Seng Bank Limited and had held senior management posts in HSBC Group.
+Mr. Poon is an independent non-executive director of Hysan Development Company Limited and a non-executive director of Tai Chong Cheang Group.
+He is an advisor to the Asia Pacific Institute for Strategy.
+He was an independent non-executive director of AAC Technologies Holdings Inc., managing director and deputy chief executive of Hang Seng Bank Limited and had held senior management posts in HSBC Group.

 Po is a board-level senior finance executive with over 30 years of experience and has worked in several large multi-billion international organizations.
 He was born in Hong Kong but spent most of his life in London, and in 2012 he came to Hong Kong for a 2-year assignment before returning in 2017 to be permanently based here.